jdblischak/smk-simple-slurm/README.md

 1. Download the script to your profile directory where `config.yaml` is located

+1. Make the script executable, e.g. `chmod +x status-sacct.sh`

 1. Add the field `cluster-status` to your `config.yaml`, e.g. `cluster-status: status-sacct.sh`

 1. Add the flag `--parsable` to your `sbatch` command (requires Slurm version 14.03.0rc1 or later)

+### Multiple clusters

+It's possible for Slurm to submit jobs to [multiple different clusters][multi_cluster].
+Below is my advice on how to configure this.
+However, I've worked with multiple HPC clusters running Slurm, and have never encountered this sitation.
+Thus I'd appreciate any contributions to improve the documentation below.

+1. If you have access to multiple clusters, but only need to submit jobs to the default cluster, then you shouldn't have to modify anything in this profile

+1. If you want to always submit your jobs to a cluster other than the default, or use mutliple clusters, then pass the option `--clusters` to `sbatch`, e.g. to submit your jobs to either cluster "c1" or "c2"

+    ```yaml
+    cluster:
+      mkdir -p logs/{rule} &&
+      sbatch
+        --clusters=c1,c2
+    ```

+1. To set a default cluster and override it for specific rules, use `--default-resources`.
+For example, to run on "c1" by default but "c2" for a specific rule:

+    ```yaml
+    # config.yaml
+    cluster:
+      mkdir -p logs/{rule} &&
+      sbatch
+        --clusters={resources.clusters}
+    default-resources:
+      - clusters=c1
+    ```

+    ```python
+    # Snakefile
+    rule different_cluster:
+      resources:
+        clusters = "c2"
+    ```

+1. It's currently not possible to use a custom cluster status script with multi-cluster.
+After you add the flag `--parsable` to `sbatch`, it will return `jobid;cluster_name`.
+I adapted `status-sacct.sh` to handle this situation.
+However, Snakemake doesn't quote the argument, so the semi-colon causes it to try and execute a program that is the name of the cluster.
+   Please see [`examples/multi-cluster/`](examples/multi-cluster) to try out my latest attempt.

 ## License